WhiskeySockets/Baileys/README.md

-# Baileys MD - Typescript/Javascript WhatsApp Web API
+# Baileys - Typescript/Javascript WhatsApp Web API

- Early Multi-Device Edition.
-Breaks completely from master.

  Baileys does not require Selenium or any other browser to be interface with WhatsApp Web, it does so directly using a **WebSocket**.
 Not running Selenium or Chromimum saves you like **half a gig** of ram :/

+ Baileys supports interacting with the multi-device & web versions of WhatsApp.

  Thank you to [@pokearaujo](https://github.com/pokearaujo/multidevice) for writing his observations on the workings of WhatsApp Multi-Device.
+Also, thank you to [@Sigalor](https://github.com/sigalor/whatsapp-web-reveng) for writing his observations on the workings of WhatsApp Web and thanks to [@Rhymen](https://github.com/Rhymen/go-whatsapp/) for the __go__ implementation.

  Baileys is type-safe, extensible and simple to use.
 If you require more functionality than provided, it'll super easy for you to write an extension.
 More on this [here](#WritingCustomFunctionality).